blackmonoceros/AES-encryption-in-assembler/README.md

 Data and keys are processed in 128-bit XMM registers.

-The plaintext and key must be loaded into XMM registers before encryption.
+The plaintext and key must be loaded into XMM registers before encryption...

 General Workflow
 Load the 16-byte plaintext into xmm0.